Why You Should Thank the People Who Hurt You

 Saying "Thank you" is always in order for those who have done something good for you.
-Saying those two words is a courteous thing to do.
+Saying those two words is an expression of courteous.
 Most children are taught at a very early age to say, "Thank you," "Please," and "Excuse me."
-However, some stop saying those expressions after they grow up.
+However, some stop saying those statements after they grow up.
 Those kind words are always appropriate to say no matter how old you get.

 It is easy to articulate those mannerisms to those you like and respect.
-Do you find it hard to say those things especially "Thank you" to those who have mistreated you?
+It might not be as easy to say "Thank you" to those who have mistreated you.

 No one said it would be easy to do, but thanking those who have hurt you gives you freedom.
 You might not want to say those words right away because you don't see the value in them.
-However, years later when you look back over your life, you want to thank those who mistreated you because their treatment of you caused you to grow, develop, and succeed in things you otherwise would not have if the mistreatment had not occurred.
+However, years later when you look back over your life, you want to thank those who mistreated you because the hurt caused you to grow, develop, and succeed in ways you otherwise would not have if the mistreatment had not occurred.

 "Thank you" to . . .